Context-Aware Sparse Deep Coordination Graphs: : Multi-Agent Coordination Benchmark

 Each winning group induces a global reward of 1.
 Otherwise, if any agent arrives at $g$ earlier than others, the system receives no reward and all agents in that group would be removed from the game.
 If $n_g > 1$ groups attempt to move to $g$ at the same timestep, they keep motionless and agents receive a global punishment of $-0.5 * n_g$.
 The horizon is set to $max_i\ l_i + 10$ to avoid an infinite loop, where $l_i$ is the length of chain $i$.

 $\mathtt{Sensor}$ (Fig. 3 in the main text) has been extensively studied in cooperative multi-agent learning~\citep{lesser2012distributed, zhang2011coordinated}.
 We consider 15 sensors arranged in a 3 by 5 matrix.
 Each sensor is controlled by an agent and can scan the eight nearby points.
 Each scan induces a cost of -1, and agents can choose $\mathtt{noop}$ to save the cost.
 Three targets wander randomly in the gird.
-If two sensors scan a target simultaneously, the system gets a reward of 3.
-The reward increases linearly with the number of agents who scan a target simultaneously -- all agents are jointly rewarded by $4.5$ and $6$ if three and four agents scan a target, respectively.
+If $k \geq 2$ sensors scan a target simultaneously, the system gets a constant reward of 3, which is independent of the number of sensor.
 Agents can observe the id and position of targets nearby.

 \textbf{Non-factored games} do not present an explicit decomposition of global rewards.
 We classify non-factored games according to whether the game can be solved by a static (sparse) coordination graph in a single episode.